contentful/apps/examples/function-appaction/INSTRUCTIONS.md

 ### Uploading the code to Contentful

 It as simple using the CLI command `npm run upload-ci`.
 This will perform two actions: upload the code, linking it to the app, and then finally activating the code ready for usage in both

+Note: Node.js version 18 is the minimal required version for this upload command.